CozyCo/chef_synchronize/README.md

 Or install it yourself as:

-	$ gem install chef-synchronize
+	$ gem install chef_synchronize

 ## Configuration

-`chef-synchronize` requires configuration to post to Slack (only required if you want to post to Slack) and to communicate with the Chef server via Knife and Ridley.
+`chef_synchronize` requires configuration to post to Slack (only required if you want to post to Slack) and to communicate with the Chef server via Knife and Ridley.

 To configure Slack, you must set the `CHEFSYNC_SLACK_WEBHOOK_URL` environment